solids4foam/fluid-benchmarks/oscillatingCylinderInChannel/README.md

 ## Mesh Motion

-Dynamics of mesh is specified in `constant/dynamicMeshDict`, where the type of dynamic mesh is set to `dynamicMotionSolverFvMesh`, which uses a mesh motion solver to compute the mesh motion based on a prescribed motion, which in this case is the inline sinusoidal oscillation of the `cylinder` boundary patch.
+The dynamics mesh details are specified in `constant/dynamicMeshDict`, where the type of  dynamic mesh is set to `dynamicMotionSolverFvMesh`, which uses a mesh motion solver to compute the mesh motion based on a prescribed motion.

 ```foam
 dynamicFvMesh       dynamicMotionSolverFvMesh;